hyperboly/blog.hyperboly.net/content/posts/guides/my-neovim-workflow-2023.md

         ├── set.lua
         └── snips.lua
 ```

-Since I'm learning the C programming language, I only have 2 snippets in here.
-One that creates a `main` function while including <stdio.h> and a general function snippet.
-To use these, all we have to do is create a *.c file and type "main" in insert mode, then press ctrl + i.

 Neovim is now a text editor I can actually be productive in.
 I don't need all the VSCode bloat like the file tree on the left or electron.